 The first edition appeared in a 100-page issue of The New York Times Magazine on August 14, 2019.

 It included ten written essays.
-A photo essay, and a collection of poems and fiction.
+A photo essay and an anthology of poems and fiction.
 With an introduction by editor-in-chief Jake Silverstein, as follows:

 QR Code for The 1619 Project by Nikole Hannah Jones